Automatic Speaker Verification Systems

 ASV includes two phases:

 PAIs that use speech synthesis — especially those based on deepfakes — are considered a more serious threat.
 Therefore, most of the proposed solutions focus on attacks performed with the help of AI.
-And due to the wide proliferation of the ASV systems — mobile phones, Internet of Things, online banking, telehealth — voice anti-spoofing becomes imperative.
+And due to the wide proliferation of the ASV systems — mobile phones, Internet of Things, online banking, telehealth — voice anti-spoofing becomes imperative, as manual fake audio detection basically can't solve the issue.

 Speaker identification vs. Speaker Verification